caocscar/workshops/pyspark/pyspark.md

 df_repartition.show(7)
 df_repartition.show(2)
 ```
 Now there should be no waiting.
+You can use the `unpersist` method to manually remove a RDD or wait for Spark to automatically drop out older data partitions.

 # Spark SQL
 Spark SQL is a Spark module for structured data processing.